danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 This post has covered the definition of an effective software development team, and practices that lead to effectiveness.
 These practices include:

 * Lightweight process that lets developers get into flow state and supports traceability.
-* Favoring written communication to solve problems over frequent meetings.
+* Favoring written communication over frequent meetings.
 * Maintaining a small team.
 * Sticking to simple implementations where possible.
 * Favoring fullstack where possible.